Non-Blocking Simultaneous Multithreading: Embracing the Resiliency of Deep Neural Networks: : The Basic Idea

 Conventional SMT is based on the observation that a single thread might not fully utilize the execution resources.
 SMT tries to increase utilization by exploiting thread-level parallelism, that is, dispatching instructions from different threads to the same resources.
 Inspired by SMT, we propose \VSMT{}, a special ``SMT'' designated for the environment of DNNs.

 \VSMT{} is conceptually similar to traditional SMT, in the sense that the context of more than one thread is kept on hardware in parallel.
 In all other aspects, however, \VSMT{} differs from traditional SMT: first, it compensates for underutilization caused by particular data \emph{values}; and second, it is non-blocking.
-Instead of keeping operations waiting in reservation stations on structural hazards, it ``squeezes'' operations to the same hardware by momentarily reducing their precision, considering DNN tolerance to reduction in numerical precision.
+The exact \VSMT{} implementation may vary, depending on the underlying architecture and target DNNs.
+In this paper, since we target quantized neural networks, instead of keeping operations waiting in reservation stations on structural hazards, \VSMT{} ``squeezes'' operations to the same hardware by momentarily reducing their precision, considering DNN tolerance to reduction in numerical precision.